-- ✓ reviewed specific risk reports to provide an integrated view of the oversight of risk management programs to the Board, including. - · risk considerations under the company's business plan . - risk considerations in the strategic plan at its annual strategy session.

-Capital, Liquidity & Treasury Management

-- ✓ reviewed quarterly reports on the capital and liquidity position of the compan.y - ✓ reviewed quarterly with management our current and forecasted capital position and financial strength along with sensitivities to certain market conditions, and made recommendations to the Board about allocation of capital, dividends, share repurchases, debt and security issuances/redemptions. - √ reviewed local capital ratios and dividends on a quarterly basis. - ✓ reviewed guarterly updates on capital market trends, including cost of new issues, current coupon levels and interest coverage and leverage ratios. - reviewed and recommended to the Board approval of the annual capital plan. - √ reviewed and recommended to the Board approval of authorizations related to credit facilities and the issuance of debt securities, class A shares and common shares of SLF Inc. into the Canadian market - √ reviewed and recommended Board approval of amendments to the Capital Risk Policy and Capital and Liquidity Management Framework. - √ received reports on historical and current sources and uses of capital and key drivers influencing capital generation in the business and a report on management's target operating capital ratio outlining the purpose of the ratio, how calculated, tracked and monitored. - √ reviewed capital allocation by business unit. - $\checkmark$ reviewed the results of Financial Condition Testing (FCT) and the company's own risk and solvency assessment (ORSA) and recommended to the Board approval of internal and operating capital targets in accordance with OSFI guidelines.
+2023 Highlights $\checkmark$ reviewed specific risk reports to provide an integrated view of the oversight of risk management programs to the Board, including. risk considerations under the company's business plan. risk considerations in the strategic plan at its annual strategy session.
+Capital, Liquidity & Treasury Management reviewed quarterly reports on the capital and liquidity position of the compan.y reviewed quarterly with management our current and forecasted capital position and financial strength along with sensitivities to certain market conditions, and made recommendations to the Board about allocation of capital, dividends, share repurchases, debt and security issuances/redemptions. ✓ reviewed local capital ratios and dividends on a guarterly basis. reviewed rotat capital ratios and dividends on a quartery basis. reviewed quarterly updates on capital market trends, including cost of new issues, current coupon levels and interest coverage and leverage ratios. $\checkmark$ reviewed and recommended to the Board approval of the annual capital plan. ✓ reviewed and recommended to the Board approval of authorizations related to credit facilities and the issuance of debt securities, class A shares and common shares of SLF Inc. into the Canadian market. ✓ reviewed and recommended Board approval of amendments to the Capital Risk Policy and Capital and Liquidity Management Framework. received reports on historical and current sources and uses of capital and key drivers influencing capital generation in the business and a report on management's target operating capital ratio outlining the purpose of the ratio, how calculated, tracked and monitored. $\checkmark$ reviewed capital allocation by business unit. reviewed the results of Financial Condition Testing (FCT) and the company's own risk and solvency assessment (ORSA) and recommended to the Board approval of internal and operating capital targets in accordance with OSFI guidelines.
+Resourcing and Talent ✓ reviewed and approved the mandate for the Chief Risk Officer and organizational structure, reviewed the appropriateness of resources and assessed the effectiveness of the risk function. $\checkmark$ reviewed the succession plans for the Chief Risk Officer. ✓ reviewed and approved the annual objectives of the Chief Risk Officer and assessed his annual performance.